Garrett Halfhill

-Garrett Halfhill (born July 26, 1993) is an American soccer player who currently plays for New York Cosmos in the National Premier Soccer League.
+Garrett Halfhill (born July 26, 1993) is an American former soccer player who last played for the New York Cosmos in the National Independent Soccer Association.

 Early life

-Halfhill was born on July 26, 1993 in San Diego, California to parents Robert and Cheryl Halfhill.
+Halfhill was born on July 26, 1993, in San Diego, California, to parents Robert and Cheryl Halfhill.
 He grew up in Virginia Beach, Virginia, where he attended Landstown High School from 2008 to 2011.
 He has two sisters, Janelle and Amber.

 Career

 Youth

 Halfhill played soccer for his high school team, the Landstown Eagles, for all four years of his attendance.
 In his freshman year, he participated in Landstown winning their first Beach District championship title.
 He received many accolades in high school, including being selected for the All-Virginia Beach Team three times.
 His senior year, he was named to the All-District and All-Region first teams, an honorable mention for the All-State team, and was named most outstanding male athlete by Landstown High School.

 During high school, Halfhill also played for Virginia Rush Soccer Club, a developmental soccer club in Southeastern Virginia.